Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Proof of the main result

 since $ V_0^0(g) = 0$ and $g(T) = g(0)$ since $g$ is clearly also $T$-periodic.
 Now let us partition the interval $[0,T]$ so that the partition points are the local minima and maxima of $g$.
 Then on all of the $M$ intervals between these points the function $g$ is either increasing or decreasing and by Lemma \ref{lemma:BVsum}

 where $L$ is the supremum of the number of intervals on which $\Delta_h f$ is either increasing or decreasing over all $h>0$ small enough.
-Since we assumed that the number of oscillations of the function $\Delta_h f$ is uniformly bounded for every $0<h\leq h_0$, this supremum exists and is finite.
+Since we assumed that the number of local extrema of the function $\Delta_h f$ is uniformly bounded for every $0<h\leq h_0$, this supremum exists and is finite.

-Thus $f' \in C^1_\mu[0,T]$ and it follows from Theorem \ref{th:Zygmund_Hölder} that $c_k(f') \in O(1/|k|^\mu)$.
-Since $f$ is absolutely continuous, we know that $c_k(f') = \frac{i2\pi k}{T} \, c_k(f)$ and thus $c_k(f) \in O(1/|k|^{1+\mu})$. \end{proof}
+Thus $f' \in C^1_\mu[0,T]$ and it follows from Theorem \ref{th:Zygmund_Holder} that $c_k(f') = O(1/|k|^\mu)$.
+Since $f$ is absolutely continuous, we know that $c_k(f') = \frac{i2\pi k}{T} \, c_k(f)$ and thus $c_k(f) = O(1/|k|^{1+\mu})$. \end{proof}

-I will also provide a shorter proof, which does not use total variations, but rather just the properties of derivatives.
+\begin{remark} I will also outline another possible way to begin the proof.
+Here we do not use total variations, but instead the properties of derivatives. \end{remark}

 \begin{proof} Again let us partition the interval $[0,T]$ so that the partition points are the local minima and maxima of $g = \Delta_h f$.
 Then the derivative $g'$ has a constant sign in any of these intervals.
 Thus, we can evaluate the integral over all these intervals and get